domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 When some elements come together, they create a reaction that can't be reversed.
 They transcend chemistry.
 Is this what love feels like? --Dexter in Dexter, S7:E7, "Chemistry"

-The best hobbies take us furthest from our primary occupation. --Dr. Evelyn Vogel character in Dexter, S8:E8
+The best hobbies are the ones that take us furthest from our primary occupation.
+(The best hobbies take us furthest from our primary occupation.) --Dr. Evelyn Vogel character in Dexter, S8:E8

 You're stirring up dangerous undercurrents in the otherwise placid waters of my pants. --James Pietragallo in Small Town Murder, E130, "I Killed the Devil...You're Welcome"